WarwickCIM/walkability_survey/README.md

 ├── analyses      -> rmd files containing reports, papers...
 ├── data          -> data files
 │   └── data-raw  -> original, raw data
-├── img           -> images to be used in the reports and papers │   └── cases     -> figures from our case study
 ├── man           -> documentation autogerated from comments ├── R             -> functions used in the project
 └── renv          -> r environment, for reproducible code (ignored from repo)
-    ├── library
-    │   └── R-4.0
-    └── staging
 ```

 ## Troubleshooting